Estimated Reading Time: 14 mins

 Do I have a split personality?

-Prior to formal diagnosis, many of us will have hit the search engines frantically trying to build a picture and figure out exactly what’s been going on – myself included.
+Prior to formal diagnosis, many of us will have hit the search engines, frantically trying to build a picture to figure out what’s going on — myself included.

 Image by cottonbro studio on pexels

-The nature of how PMDD works means for a certain period each month you don’t feel like yourself – at all.
+The cyclical nature of PMDD means for a certain period each month you don’t feel like yourself — at all.

-It’s why a large group of us may have assumed we were dealing with one of the previous mentioned disorders and it can certainly feel that way.
+It’s why many of us may have assumed we were dealing with one of the previous mentioned disorders, because it can certainly feel that way.

 Women with PMDD have extra brain sensitivity to such changes.